 The Ruins Today

 Today, the ruins of Great Zimbabwe are one of the country's top attractions.
 They are divided into three distinct groups: the Hill Ruins, the Great Enclosure and the Valley Ruins.
 The first set of ruins were built atop a hill, forming an acropolis that most archaeologists believe to have housed the city's royal chiefs.
 The Great Enclosure comprises several community living quarters separated by a series of stone walls that date back to the 14th century.
 Finally, the Valley Ruins are later, brick homes built as recently as the 19th century.

 Before exploring these three unique sites, make sure to visit the Great Zimbabwe Museum.
 It showcases many of the artifacts uncovered by archaeologists, including Arab coins and porcelain from China that prove the settlement's trade history.
 Examples of the city's iconic soapstone bird totems can also be seen here.

 How to Visit

-Great Zimbabwe's closest city is Masvingo, a 25-minute drive away.
+Great Zimbabwe's closest city is Masvingo, a 25-minute drive.
 There are several hotels here, making it a handy base for exploring the ruins.
 If you want to see the ruins at sunrise and sunset, consider staying even closer; either at the on-site campsite or at nearby Great Zimbabwe Hotel.
 The latter offers 38 clean and comfortable rooms in addition to a swimming pool, volleyball court, restaurant and parking.
 If you're traveling independently, you can hire a car and drive to the ruins then join a guided tour (or not) once you get there.